Expert networks: thriving in Asia, away from U.S. scrutiny

-SINGAPORE/HONG KONG, Sept 3 Expert networks - a matchmaking service linking investors such as hedge funds with company insiders - are under scrutiny from regulators in the United States, but are expanding across Asia, where the market for corporate intelligence is less transparent.
+SINGAPORE/HONG KONG Expert networks - a matchmaking service linking investors such as hedge funds with company insiders - are under scrutiny from regulators in the United States, but are expanding across Asia, where the market for corporate intelligence is less transparent.

 Those cases have bruised confidence in expert networks in the United States, and some clients have stopped using the service for fear of falling foul of regulators.
 But in Asia, where regulators have yet to pay the industry much attention, the service is thriving - fertile ground where emerging market investors are willing to pay for inside knowledge on company supply chains, key personnel moves or regulatory shifts.